rfeng2023/mmcloud/example/README.md

 - `-o 3.82.198.55` is the Opcenter IP.
 This is where submitted jobs will be sent to and can be viewed from.
 - `-g g-sidlpgb7oi9p48kxycpmn` and `-sg sg-02867677e76635b25` are gateway ID and security group, respectively.
 You can ask your admin for these IDs.
 These help in the VM's networking.
 - `-efs 10.1.10.210` specifies the IP of the EFS used in order to access installed packages.
-- `--batch` specifies batch mode.
 - `--job-script ./example/commands_to_submit.txt` provides the actual commands we want to submit to the VM.
+Providing this specifies batch mode
+- `--oem-packages` and `--mount-packages` are two modes that specify how the user can use certain packages.
+The former allows the user to use shared packages, and the latter allow the user to use user-installed packages.
+Specifying both will aloo both these features, but either can be used.
 - `-c 2` and `-m 16` specifies that the VM should have 2 CPU threads and 16GB of memory.
 - `--job-size 100` will split commands per line within `commands_to_submit.txt` into batches, each batch has at most 100 commands.
 - `--mount` includes three folders: the AWS folder `s3://statfungen/ftp_fgc_xql` is mounted to the VM as `~/data`; the AWS folder `s3://statfungen/ftp_fgc_xqtl/sos_cache/aw3600` is mounted to the VM as `~/.sos`; the AWS folder `statfungen/ftp_fgc_xqtl/analysis_result/finemapping_twas` is mounted to the VM as `~/output`.
 Notice how they are comma-separated.